RolandJansen/intermix/README.md

     var seq = new intermix.Sequencer();

->This creates a bare sequencer.
+>This creates a barebone sequencer.

 Create a note event ...